transdigiware/blockchain/howto/ibp-console-organizations.md

 The {{site.data.keyword.blockchainfull_notm}} Platform is based on Hyperledger Fabric and builds permissioned blockchain networks.
 Participants need to be known to the network before they can submit transactions and interact with the assets on the ledger.
 Fabric recognizes identity through a group of invited organizations at the channel level.
 Organizations in the consortium are able to issue valid credentials to their members and let them become participants in the network.
 The participants can then operate blockchain nodes and submit transactions from client applications.

-Each organization in a network needs to operate a Certificate Authority to create all of the identities for the admins and nodes belonging to your organization.
+Each organization in a network needs to operate a Certificate Authority to create all of the identities for the admins and nodes that belong to your organization.
 These public-private keys pairs are issued by the CA and used by the members of your organization to sign and verify their actions.
 When an organization joins a channel, the public key of the CA associated with that organization allows other organizations to verify that your peers and applications are valid participants.
 For more information about membership in Hyperledger Fabric, see the [Membership concept topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html){: external} in the Fabric documentation.

-Before your organization can join a consortium, it needs to create an organization definition known as a **Membership Services Provider (MSP)**.
+Before your organization can join a consortium, it needs to create an organization definition that is known as a **Membership Services Provider (MSP)**.
 The MSP contains the following information:
 - A certificate signed by your **root Certificate Authority**.
 This certificate is used to verify the identity of your nodes, channels, and applications.
 - A certificate signed by your **TLS CA**.
 A root TLS certificate allows your peers to participate in cross organization gossip, which is necessary to take advantage of the [Private data collections](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html#what-is-a-private-data-collection){: external} and [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} features of Hyperledger Fabric.
 - The **MSP ID**.
 The MSP ID is the formal name of your organization.
 You need to remember the MSP ID for your applications or when using the SDK to submit transactions.
 - The **MSP display name**.
-This is an informal name given to your organization which is used to identity your MSP in the console.
+This is an informal name that is given to your organization, which is used to identity your MSP in the console.
 - The **Admin certificates** of your **Organization Admin** identities.
 These certificates are passed to the ordering service and are used to verify which identities in your organization are allowed to create or edit channels.
 When you use your console to create an ordering node or peer, the admin certificates inside the MSP are deployed within the new node, making your organization admin identities your **peer or orderer admins** as well.
 You can use these identities to operate your node, such as by installing a smart contract on a peer or joining a peer to a channel, from your console or a client application.

 ## Managing MSPs in the console